aol/micro-server/micro-log4j/readme.md

 micro-log4j plugin can be used in two ways:

 1. Rest resources provided by this plugin can be used to manually control logging levels
-2. Log4jRootLoggerChecker can be used to automatically bring logging level to a specified one
+2. Log4jRootLoggerChecker can be used to automatically bring logging level to a specified one for rootLogger

 ## To use